 Each print has been double coated.
 Firstly with a starch solution, and then when dry, the paper is coated a second time with light sensitive chemicals.
 It is then left to dry in a dark environment.

 One of the most challenging step in any “Alternative printing” process is to create a tone curve that maps a modern digital curve onto the chemical behaviour of the chemistry and paper.
-It took six weeks of experimentation to create a look and feel that supported the project.
+It took six weeks of experimentation to create a look and feel that supported the “Where the sun always shines” project.

-Each print takes about 30 minutes to make.
+Each print took about 30 minutes to make.
 The negative is placed onto the hand coated paper and sandwiched under glass.
 Exposure varies day by day and lasts for 10-20 minutes.
-Cloudy days are useless, and useful UV light can be found in the courtyard between 9am and 2pm.
+Cloudy days are useless, and useful UV light could only be found in the courtyard where my artist studio was between 9am and 2pm.

 The exposure of the print is controlled by the darkness of the negative.
 Even today, I find that the only real way of determining if I have got it right is by trying it out!

 Was it worth it?
 I think so.
-I have created a unique series of images that fulfil the artistic vision that I started with.
+In making “Where the sun always shines” I have created a unique series of images that fulfil the artistic vision that I started with.
 Art has always been part conceptual, and partly a technical subject.
 In understanding the technical aspects of this technique, I have undoubtedly made my life easier for the next project.